Luankaio/lipvision-decoder/docs/README.md

 # 🎥 LipVision Decoder

-Multimodal pipeline for lip reading: from visual input to decoded textual output using LLMs.
+This project is a multimodal pipeline for automatic lip reading, designed to process silent video input of a speaker and produce decoded textual output through a combination of computer vision, machine learning, and large language models (LLMs).

+The system is built in modular stages, integrating visual feature extraction, temporal modeling of lip movements, and natural language interpretation.
+This makes it suitable for applications in accessibility, surveillance, silent speech interfaces, and speech reconstruction in noisy or muted environments.

 Este projeto implementa um sistema de detecção e recorte de lábios em tempo real usando visão computacional com OpenCV.
 O sistema serve como base para desenvolvimento de aplicações de leitura labial.